danielalejandroamaro/danielalejandroamaro/README.md

 ---

 ### **Professional Profile**
-Highly skilled Full-Stack Developer with 6+ years of experience in designing scalable web applications, data analytics, and DevOps.
-Expertise in Python, JavaScript (Vue.js/React), SQL/NoSQL databases, and cloud infrastructure.
-Proven leadership in agile teams, combining technical proficiency with psychological insight to drive innovation and user-centric solutions.
+Highly skilled Full-Stack Developer with **over 9 years of continuous professional experience** since graduating from the University of Havana in 2016.
+Expert in designing scalable web applications, implementing data analytics pipelines, and managing DevOps practices.
+Proficient in Python, JavaScript (Vue.js/React), SQL/NoSQL databases, and cloud infrastructure.
+Proven leadership in agile teams, combining technical expertise with psychological insights to drive innovation and deliver user-centric solutions.

 ---